tigrish/burrow/README.md

 # Burrow

-This gem builds on top of the `bunny` gem and aims to remove as much of the boilerplate code as possible.
+This gem builds on top of the [bunny gem](https://github.com/ruby-amqp/bunny) for messaging with RabbitMQ and aims to remove most of the boilerplate code.

 **This gem is what it is, do not expect amazing support here!**